 What constitutes a gift?

-A. A gift must be a genuine unconditional gift that you will not gain from; something given to someone without any reservation, no nods, winks or mutual back-scratching.
-The biggest asset most people have is their house, yet trying to give half of this to your descendents won't work if you continue to live in it.
+A gift must be a genuine unconditional gift that you will not gain from; something given to someone without any reservation, no nods, winks or mutual back-scratching.
+The biggest asset most people have is their home, yet trying to give half of this to your children won't work if you continue to live in it.

-Many gifts are a valid ways of reducing your Inheritance Tax bill.
-Yet if any (barring the gift on consideration of marriage) are given conditionally, with the intention of receiving something in return, they could fail to work, so watch out.
+Many gifts are valid ways of reducing your inheritance tax bill.
+Yet if any are given conditionally (barring a wedding gift), with the intention of receiving something in return, they could fail to work, so watch out.

-This is actually a really sensible step for anyone thinking about the perils of Inheritance Tax, and what happens to your money once you’ve gone.
+This is a sensible step for anyone thinking about the perils of inheritance tax, and what happens to your money once you're gone.

-While for most things you should try and do it yourself as it's much cheaper, if you have sizeable assets Inheritance Tax is one of the few occasions where paying for good professional legal or tax advice is well worth the money – a few hundred quid to save £100,000s.
+You should always try to do most things yourself as it's much cheaper.
+But if you have sizeable assets, then inheritance tax is one of the few occasions where paying for good professional legal or tax advice is well worth it – spend £100s to save £100,000s.

-Yet first of all consider if you're even caught by Inheritance Tax at all – if you and your spouse's total assets are under £650,000 (so house value, savings, inheritance, and what'd be left from your pension) you shouldn't pay the tax anyway; so there's little point.
+But first of all, consider if you're even caught by inheritance tax at all.
+If you and your spouse's total assets are under £650,000 (so property value, savings, inheritance and what'd be left from your pension), you shouldn't pay the tax anyway, so there's little point.

-However, for those with bigger estates an Independent Financial Adviser may, depending on their qualification, be able to help (see the Financial Advice article), but a solicitor or tax accountant is a better bet for more specialised info.
-Preferably find one who is a member of the Society of Trust and Estate Practitioners; take a look on the STEP and Chartered Institute Of Taxation websites.
+However, for those with bigger estates, an independent financial adviser may, depending on their qualification, be able to help (see our Financial advice guide), but a solicitor or tax accountant is a better bet for more specialised info.
+Preferably find one who is a member of the Society of Trust and Estate Practitioners (STEP) – take a look on the STEP and Chartered Institute of Taxation websites.